 Antennae of the adults are dark brown.
 The paler scape is six times longer than the pedicel and has a long group of hyaline hairs on the mesal faces.
 The vertex of the head is red-brown with scattered spatulate-tipped hairs on the froms.
 The thorax is light yellow to red-brown.
 The tenth segment of the male genitalia, is a large median process that is curved postero-ventrad and tapers to a blunt point.
 The lateral process is almost linear, ending with a pair of v-bifid arms that narrows to a point.

-Life History The larvae winter for two years and pupate in clusters on the lower surfaces of rocks (Wiggins, 1996).
+The larvae winter for two years and pupate in clusters on the lower surfaces of rocks (Wiggins, 1996).
 Adults will emerge in the summer of the third year.
-Conservation Rare.
-Diet Info Larvae feed on fine organic particle; such as diatoms and algae.
-Range

 In North America, N. alicia is known from Alberta and British Columbia, south to Oregon, Utah and Colorado.
 In Alberta, they are associated with habitats that are mountainous (1350 m to 2100 m) and close to the…